 When contacting the Language Workshop to make an appointment you should specify what it is you want help with, what type of assignment you are working on, and what subject you are studying.

-In order to prepare for the meeting, the tutor will need your text at least 24 hours before the consultation.
+In order to prepare for the meeting, the tutor will need your text at least 24 hours before the tutorial.
 Please let us know there is anything you find especially difficult.
 Before visiting us,

 - think about what it is you want help with, and if there are specific questions you would like to ask